 You might find it useful to speak to a financial adviser to help you make the right choice.

-- Job (some occupations carry a higher risk than others and may mean you have to pay more)
+- job (some occupations carry a higher risk than others and might mean you have to pay more).

 The amount of cover you need will depend on:

-According to the ABI, the average payout in 2013 for individual income protection policies was £11,500 over the course of four years, to support those unable to work.
+According to the ABI, the average payout in 2016 for individual income protection policies was £17,800, to support those unable to work.

 The state might provide you or your family with some financial support, but the amount is likely to be less than you expect.